 Execution beyond the physical traits

 Additionally, Thompson-Robinson has displayed executional awareness.
 The UCLA QB commonly defers to his check-down if his progressions yield no chances downfield.
 Having said that, he’s not fearful as a passer.
 If an opportunity is there, he has the confidence in his arm to generate productive plays.
-Thompson-Robinson keeps his eyes downfield while rolling out of the pocket, and he knows how to use his eyes to manipulate DBs.
+Thompson-Robinson keeps his eyes downfield while rolling out of the pocket, and he’s flashed the ability to use his eyes to manipulate DBs.

 Among other things, Thompson-Robinson can rotate his shoulders back on the run and generate torque off-platform.
-Moreover, when he feels the rush, he has good instincts navigating the pocket.
+Moreover, when he feels the rush, he flashes instincts navigating the pocket.

 Areas for improvement